2.Teaching Nouns: What do you have in your pockets?

 Describing ‘ a pair of

--The teacher explains that in English conversation we describe plural nouns that are units of two as ‘a pair’.
+-The teacher explains that in English conversation, we describe plural nouns that are units of two as ‘a pair’.
 For example:

-jeans – -> a pair of jeans
+jeans -> a pair of jeans

-glasses – -> a pair of glasses
+glasses -> a pair of glasses

 -The teacher gives examples of pairs found on the body.
 For example:

-a pair of ears
+a pair of feet, a pair of hands, a pair of ears

 Describing ‘a few’

-The teacher describes how in English, if we have a small number of countable nouns, we often don’t say the exact number but say ‘a few’ to describe the small number.
+The teacher describes how in English, if we have a small number of countable nouns, we often don’t say the exact number but ‘a few’ to describe the small number.
 For example:

-a few cash cards
+a few coins, a few keys, a few cash cards

 Introducing uncountable nouns: Describing ‘a little’